juniorsundarCasual/TGT/vault/volume-2.chapter-149.md

 Again, "NO!"

 Krish clicked his tongue.
-Although it was an imperceptible action, it echoed loudly within the room, pulling Marie down once again.
+Although it was an impalpable action, it echoed loudly within the room, pulling Marie down once again.

 "You went hard in the other direction, didn't you?"
 Krish asked rhetorically.
 "Ask the following question: 'Will Chiani Lane and her unborn child survive the delivery without long-lasting detrimental consequences?'"

-Marie calmed herself once again and repeated the process, but this time she repeated her Master's words verbatim.
+Marie calmed herself once again and repeated the process, but she repeated her Master's words verbatim.
 This time, the response she received was much more palatable.

 Marie exhaled in relief once she deciphered the message.
-After that, she decided to venture deeper along the line of questioning and inquired.
+After that, she decided to divine deeper along the same line of questioning.

 'How are Guy Larks, Jean Rasmus and Dora Reva involved in ensuring that Chiani Lane's child is born, and Chiani Lane is left without long-lasting detrimental consequences?'

 She then waited for a response, yet none arrived.
 Marie pondered over her question, rephrased it and tried again while preserving the crux of what she wanted to be revealed.
-However, again she wasn't graced with a response, only radio silence.
+However, again, she wasn't graced with a response, only radio silence.

 "That's odd," Marie muttered.
-"I tried to divine a question, however I received no answer."
+"I tried to divine a question, however, I received no answer."

 Krish nodded affirmatively and asked, "What was the question?"

 "Basically, I wanted to know what role Teacher Larks and the rest had to play in Auntie Lane's birthing," Marie explained.
 She then reiterated and expounded on her question.

 "The divination that we're performing is reactive in nature.
-The things that you can ask and receive responses to are typically reactions to events that have already transpired, or potential consequences of a series of events.
+The things that you can ask and receive responses to are therefore reactions to events that have already transpired or potential consequences of a series of events.
 So when you're asking about a person's involvement in an event that has yet to transpire, you are technically putting the cart before the horse."

 "That's what's confusing, though.
 How is it that my divination can confirm the safety of a person, but not reveal how they will be saved?"
 Marie inquired.
 "Aren't the two related?"

 "They are.
-The reason why you are able to divine certain information but not others is to do with how these events play out in the grand scheme of things," Krish explained.
+The reason why you can divine certain information but not others is to do with how these events play out in the grand scheme of things," Krish explained.
 "This would be something you learn later on, but when it comes to events, there are primarily two kinds.
-Events that are 'Constants' and events that are 'Transcient'."
+Events that are 'Constants' and events that are 'Transient'."

-"Constants refer to events that are guaranteed to transpire, while Transcients refer to events that may or may not.
+"Constants refer to events that are guaranteed to transpire, while Transients refer to events that may or may not.
 As practitioners of The Heavenly Eye, being able to differentiate between these two is crucial for our survival.
-This is because we can affect Transcient events with minor consequence, but tampering with Constants can cost us severely.
+This is because we can affect Transient events with minor consequences, but tampering with Constants can cost us severely.
 Usually, Constants are defined as statements that aren't firmly tethered in time.
 For example, 'Chiani Lane will never be able to nurture and love her offspring'.
 This statement works in two ways, one: Chiani Lane can never give birth, two: if she does give birth then she won't be alive to care for the baby," Krish expounded.

-"On the other hand, Transcients are tied to a timestamp," he continued. "'Winter will be late by a month,' or 'The current business venture will bear fruit in five years.'"
+"On the other hand, Transients are tied to a timestamp," he continued. "'Winter will be late by a month,' or 'The current business venture will bear fruit in five years.'"

-"Chiani Lane's and her child's survival today is a Constant.
-I made it so thanks to her sacrifice.
+"Chiani Lane's and her child's survival today is a Constant - I made it so thanks to her sacrifice.
 To achieve this, I had to tweak certain sequences so that the dominoes lined up perfectly," Krish clarified.
-"Divination is safe because it skirts around Constants in fate's sequence - it exclusively deals with Transcients.
+"Divination is safe because it skirts around Constants in fate's sequence - it exclusively deals with Transients.
 It can tell you what the outcome of a Constant will be, but it won't reveal much more than that.
 Can you tell me why?"

 Marie pondered for a while before stating, "Because knowing what will happen can also affect how it will turn out."

 "That's right!"
 Krish congratulated.
 "Even if you don't intend to interfere, knowing implies a possibility of interference.
-Therefore, divination avoids revealing excess information surrounding Constants by default.
+Therefore, divination avoids revealing excess information surrounding Constants by default."

+"But you implied that Constants cannot be changed, regardless of what people do to change it," Marie retorted.

+"That's right, ordinary people cannot change the outcome of Constants, but we can.
+Therefore, we aren't shown what these Constants will be through divination.
 Now then, let's return to our meditation, shall we?"

 Marie nodded half-heartedly before descending into a meditative state...
 Or so she tried.
 The harder she tried to clear her mind, the more a feeling of curiosity gnawed back at her.